Unless you’re deeply involved in the trucking industry, you probably have little idea of what a lumper is and why they are needed.

 Lumper services are primarily used in food warehouses where the freight load has to be moved quickly and carefully.
 The way a lumper service works is that a driver arrives at a warehouse with freight that needs unloading.
 The lumper crew unloads the truck, and they charge a lumper fee for their service.

-Before COVID, the driver would pull up to the dock and enter the warehouse to pay for the lumper, but now that process is mainly contactless and digital.
-With the onset of the pandemic, and as the need for a digital payment form became a necessity, the industry recognized that a modernization of the transaction was not only merited but much faster and more secure.
+Before COVID, the driver would pull up to the dock and enter the warehouse to pay for the lumper, but since the pandemic that process has become more contactless and digital.
+As the need for a digital payment form became a necessity, the industry recognized that a modernization of the transaction was not only needed but much faster and more secure.
 Now, drivers can make the payment for the lumper fees without even leaving their cab.

 Why do we need to pay lumper fees?